jlagordon/quickstart-solodev-dcx/eks/pages/deploy-via-cloudformation.md

 	</tr>
 </table>

-<pre>Note: Solodev Developer?
-Please see instructions regarding setting up a <a href="deploy-solodev-dcx-network.md">Solodev DCX Network</a> for your EKS cluster.</pre>

 ## Support
 Houston, we have no problems… because Solodev Customer Care has your back at every step!
 From our world-class HelpDesk to our focused training sessions, you’ve got the best team on the ground to get you to the stars.